 Please use the “search” or “find” function on your device to look for keywords in this post; it’s a long one!

 Please visit my Amazon Shop for an ever growing list of my favorite things that I buy on the regular!
 Purchasing from my shop does not cost you any extra and gives me a small commission, and this is an amazing way to support me, while buying things you normally would.
+Please also visit my SHOP if you like what I’m sharing here!

 These are geared toward a United States audience.
 I have not really explored international suppliers for practical reasons.
 I like to keep my list as small as possible because a big supplier list = more complication and stuff to think about.
 So just because someone isn’t on here doesn’t mean they are good/bad.